Working with Delivery Promise components

 @faststore/core

 package, which are included by default in FastStore projects.
-To learn more about the packages, see Understanding the project structure.Below are the core components related to the Delivery Promise feature in FastStore.
+Learn more about the packages in Understanding the project structure.Below are the core components related to the Delivery Promise feature in FastStore.

 RegionButton